 The goal units is an optional field that describes what you are counting with your goal.
 If you want to read more, it could be "pages" or "books" or "papers" — whatever you're measuring to satisfy the goal!

 You can change the units text anytime by editing the text field, then hit enter or press Update Goal to save the change.
 If you want to change the unit text and the value (e.g., from minutes to hours), scaling the goal is probably the route you want to take!

-The fine print is a free-form text field that lets you enter just about anything you want.
+The fine print is an optional free-form text field that lets you enter just about anything you want.
 Some people use it to keep a history of their goal and significant events.
 Others use it to list special exceptions or conditions, like "any derailment on this goal is not legit if my office called me after 9pm that night."
 Others use it as a rulebook to keep track of really complicated points systems.

 The fine print is private unless you want to make it public, by checking the Make fine print publicly visible box and saving changes.